Get Started with Loyalty Management

 Cloud Kicks is the manufacturer of West Coast’s most stylish and comfortable custom sneakers.
 It’s currently producing a new line of sneakers and can’t wait for those to sell out.

-Mary Evans, who recently joined Cloud Kicks as its loyalty program manager, knows just what to do.
+Mary Levy, who recently joined Cloud Kicks as its loyalty program manager, knows just what to do.
 She wants to build a great loyalty program by investing in a loyalty management solution.

 Cloud Kicks currently uses Salesforce to manage its sales process, and the company’s Salesforce account executive shows her everything that Salesforce’s Loyalty Management solution can do.
 Mary’s amazed.
-She’s also excited to use the products that ship along with Loyalty Management that help automate loyalty processes.
+She’s excited to use Loyalty Management to set up and automate loyalty processes.

 Mary works with Linda Rosenberg, the admin at Cloud Kicks, to add Loyalty Management to Cloud Kicks’s org.
 It starts with a request to the account executive.
 Once the account executive adds the Loyalty Management license, Mary has all the capabilities she needs to create the loyalty program of her dreams for the customers of Cloud Kicks.
 Linda just needs to assign Mary the required permissions.